mark-akturatech/archon-c64/INTERESTING.md

 - Sprites are smaller than usual - 54 bytes instead of 64.
 This is because only 54 bytes are needed to render a sprite big enough to fit within a board square.
 It also uses less memory.
 - Each icon is made up of 15 sprites (except shapeshifter).
-Each direction (right, up, down) comprises 4 sprites making up animation frames for walking/flying etc, 1 for shoot up, 2 animation frames for shoot right and 1 for shoot left.
+Each direction (east, north, south) comprises 4 sprites making up animation frames for walking/flying etc, and atatck frames for north, south, east, north east and south east.
-- Note that there are no sprites for left direction - the sprite copy algoritm takes a parameter that allows the sprite to be horizontally mirrored on copy, thus providing left direction sprites.
+- Note that there are no sprites for west direction - the sprite copy algorithm takes a parameter that allows the sprite to be horizontally mirrored on copy, thus providing west direction sprites.
 - The shapeshifter only uses 10 sprites as it doesnt need any sprites for a challenge battle.
 - The "ARCHON" sprite at the top of the baord during gameplay is dynamically created using the character set dot data for each letter.
 Change address `$9274` to any 6 letters to display any string you like.